daniel-frak/keycloak-user-migration/README.md

 You must provide two REST endpoints (GET and POST) in your legacy authentication system under the URI `${restClientUri }/{$username}`, where `${restClientUri}` is a configurable base URL for the endpoints and `{$username}` is the username of the user that is attempting to sign in.
+It is possible to configure the plugin to use the legacy `userId` instead of the username when making the credential verification request.
+This option should only be enabled when the legacy user ids are migrated to Keycloak.

 ### GET
 The GET request will have to return user data as a JSON response in the form: